kre-tikaa/cisco_cyber_threat_management_course_projects/Module2_Network_Security_Testing/README.md

 - Recognized signs of DNS misconfiguration
 - Interpreted encrypted vs. unencrypted protocol behavior
 - Strengthened understanding of Layer 3 diagnostics and port scanning

----

-## 📄 License

-This project is for educational use under the Cisco Networking Academy.
-All trademarks and content belong to their respective owners.